 At the end of the day, your business structure is largely directed by the nature of the business and the vision the owner has for the future.
 It is a crucial decision, as the structure type significantly affects important issues throughout the business’s life.
 Under the Small Business Job Protection Act of 1996, a number of basic corporate tax law modifications were made.
 As a result, LLCs and S corp structures surged to the forefront.

-California LLC vs. S Corp: Limited Liability Company
+California LLC vs. S Corp: What is a Limited Liability Company?

 A limited liability company (LLC) is an entity structure whereby the owners are not personally liable for the company’s debts or liabilities.
 They are hybrids that combine the qualities of a corporation with those of a partnership or sole proprietorship.